WeTune/WeTune-code/README.md

 2. rewriting queries using rules
 3. pick useful rules by evaluating the rewritings.

 The whole procedure typically takes several days (mainly for rule discovery).
-If you are particularly curious about how WeTune works, please refer to Section [Run Example](#run-examples), which gives instructions of running individual examples in each step and inspecting the internal of WeTune.
+If you are particularly interested in how WeTune works, please refer to Section [Run Example](#run-examples), which gives instructions of running individual examples in each step and inspecting the internal of WeTune.

-#### Discover Rules
+### Discover Rules

 ```shell
 click-to-run/discover-rules.sh  # launches background processes